dottjt/plastic/other/diary.md

 # diary.

+22/10/2020 - I've been so overworked and stressed lately, due to the restructure and the lack of support I've been recieving, that I've simply been too depressed to write anything.
+It's really hard.
+Internally I just feel like crying, but that's just the way it is some times.
+We'll get through it.
+I think this morning I've finally had the spark of inspiration to not take myself for granted, and to prepare myself for the future.
+I want to workout again.
+I want to cut out the grains.
+Life will be brilliant.

 14/10/2020 - It's been hard these past days.
 I've gotten sick and I've been incredibly sleep deprived, but I had a massive sleep last night and I'm feeling better.
 Still very tired this morning, but tired in the sense of being well-rested.
 Mentally my mind has been on music production as well, instead of writing this book.
 But hey, it's great to have inspiration to pursue hobbies regardless!

 10/10/2020 - I'm really, really, really struggling to edit this apartment chapter.
 I've hit a particularly troublesome bit, but that's just the nature of this novel.
 That's cool :)